 We may also be subject to analogous state and foreign anti-kickback and false claims laws that may apply to sales or marketing arrangements and claims involving healthcare items or services reimbursed by non-governmental third-party payors, including private insurers, or that apply regardless of payor.
-In addition, several states require prescription drug companies to report certain expenses relating to the marketing and promotion of drug products and to report gifts and payments to individual healthcare practitioners in those states.
+In addition, several states now require prescription drug companies to report certain expenses relating to the marketing and promotion of drug products and to report gifts and payments to individual healthcare practitioners in these states.
 Other states prohibit various marketing-related activities, such as the provision of certain kinds of gifts or meals.
+Further, certain states require the posting of information relating to clinical studies and their outcomes.
 Some states require the reporting of certain drug pricing information, including information pertaining to and justifying price increases.
 In addition, certain states require pharmaceutical companies to implement compliance programs and/or marketing codes.
 Several additional states are considering similar proposals.
 Certain states and local jurisdictions also require the registration of pharmaceutical sales representatives.
 Additionally, we may also be subject to state and foreign laws governing the privacy and security of health information in some circumstances, many of which differ from each other in significant ways and often are not preempted by HIPAA, thus complicating compliance efforts.